-- (a) For a period agreed between an employee and his or her employer, and - (b) The Employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave. - 39.4 A 17.5% annual leave loading (capped to a rate of Level 2, sub-point 2 (Level 2b)) is paid in advance and has been built in to the salary rates provided for in Appendix Two of this Agreement and is paid progressively during the year. - 39.5 In the event of termination of employment the value of accrued, untaken annual leave (less annual leave taken in advance) shall be paid to the Employee immediately after termination. - 39.6 Where an Employer closes one or more of its operations for Christmas/New Year each year, and provides not less than 4 weeks written notice to affected Employees, the Employees will have the option of applying for Annual Leave, Long Service Leave, Time in Lieu or in the event of insufficient Annual Leave or Time in Lieu credits, Leave Without Pay for this period.
+- (c) a shiftworker for the purposes of this subclause is an employee who is regularly rostered to work their ordinary hours outside the span of ordinary hours of work of 6.00 am and 6.00 pm, Monday to Friday. - 39.5 In the event of termination of employment the value of accrued, untaken annual leave (less annual leave taken in advance) shall be paid to the Employee immediately after termination. - Where an Employer closes one or more of its operations for Christmas/New Year each year, and provides not less than 4 weeks written notice to affected Employees, the Employees will have the option of applying for Annual Leave, Long Service Leave, Time in Lieu or in the event of insufficient Annual Leave or Time in Lieu credits, Leave Without Pay for this period.